James Taylor: 1970–1972: Warner Bros. and career breakthrough

 Released in April 1971, Mud Slide Slim and the Blue Horizon also gained critical acclaim and contained Taylor's biggest hit single in the US, a version of Carole King's new "You've Got a Friend" (featuring backing vocals by Joni Mitchell), which reached on the Billboard Hot 100 in late July.
 The follow-up single, "Long Ago and Far Away", also made the Top 40 and reached on the Billboard Adult Contemporary chart.
 The album itself reached on the album charts, which would be Taylor's highest position ever until the release of his 2015 album, Before This World, which went to superseding Taylor Swift.
 In early 1972, Taylor won his first Grammy Award for Best Pop Vocal Performance, Male, for "You've Got a Friend"; King also won Song of the Year for the same song in that ceremony.
 The album went on to sell 2.5 million copies in the United States.

 November 1972 heralded the release of Taylor's fourth album, One Man Dog.
 A concept album primarily recorded in his home recording studio, it featured a cameo by Linda Ronstadt along with Carole King, Carly Simon, and John McLaughlin.
 The album consisted of eighteen short pieces of music put together.
 Reception was generally lukewarm and, despite making the Top 10 of the Billboard Album Charts, its overall sales were disappointing.
 The lead single, "Don't Let Me Be Lonely Tonight", peaked at on the Hot 100, and the follow-up, "One Man Parade", barely reached the Top 75.
-Almost simultaneously, Taylor married fellow singer-songwriter Carly Simon on November 3, in a small ceremony at her Murray Hill, Manhattan apartment.
+Almost simultaneously, Taylor married fellow singer-songwriter Carly Simon on November 3, in a small ceremony at her Murray Hill, Manhattan, apartment.
 A post-concert party following a Taylor performance at Radio City Music Hall turned into a large-scale wedding party, and the Simon-Taylor marriage would find much public attention over the following years.
 They had two children, Sarah Maria "Sally" Taylor, born January 7, 1974, and Benjamin Simon "Ben" Taylor, born January 22, 1977.
 During their marriage, the couple would guest on each other's albums and have two hit singles as duet partners: a cover of Inez & Charlie Foxx's "Mockingbird" and a version of The Everly Brothers' "Devoted to You".

 1973–1976: Continued success and Greatest Hits

 Taylor spent most of 1973 enjoying his new life as a married man and did not return to the recording studio until January 1974, when sessions for his fifth album began.
 Walking Man was released in June and featured appearances of Paul and Linda McCartney and guitarist David Spinozza.
-The album was a critical and commercial disaster and was his first album to miss the Top 5 since his contract with Warner.
+The album was a critical and commercial disappointment and was his first album to miss the Top 5 since his contract with Warner.
 It received poor reviews and sold only 300,000 copies in the United States.
 The title track failed to appear on the Top 100.